Stuycs-K/project03-final-9-linr-wue/DEVLOG.md

 40 min - started working on the sort data function, currently getting error with placing all of the data from data file into an array of strings to do selection sort; discussed our next and final steps: finishing sort, adding restrictions to number of entries user can add, being able to create a data file

 ### 2024-01-13 - Didn't work on project

+### 2024-01-14 - Worked on entry restrictions

+40 min - worked on creating a check on the number of entries a user can add but i keep getting segfaults and a bunch of debugging doesn't work so I will come back to it